ansible/ansibullbot/ISSUE_HELP.md

   * [How to use label commands](#how-to-use-label-commands)

 ## For issue submitters
 Please note that if you have a question about how to use this feature or module with Ansible, that's probably something you should ask on the [ansible-project](https://groups.google.com/forum/#!forum/ansible-project) mailing list, rather than submitting a bug report.
-For more details, please see http://docs.ansible.com/ansible/community.html#i-ve-got-a-question.
+For more details, please see [I’ve Got A Question](http://docs.ansible.com/ansible/community.html#i-ve-got-a-question).

 If the feature/module maintainer or ansibot needs further information, please respond to the request, so that you can help the devs to help you!